Anglet, Aquitaine: tourism & sightseeing

-The coast is the main attraction, and the beach at Anglet is pretty much the southern end of the very long (200km) stretch of beaches that run in a more or less continuous row from Arcachon to Biarritz.
+The coast and beaches are the principal attraction here, and the beach at Anglet is pretty much the southern end of the very long (200km) stretch of beaches that run in a more or less continuous row from Arcachon to Biarritz.

 As with many of the resorts along the Atlantic coast, surfing is popular along with other beach activities, and numerous other sports and pursuits are available - walking, horseriding, cycling etc.

-Anglet itself has a pleasant centre based around a large open paved area (with the church and town hall on the square) that has managed to retain its own identity despite the close proximity of both Bayonne and Biarritz (although Anglet also has a substantial amount of recent development around the centre).
+Although the beaches, forests and natural environment are the main attraction for visitors, Anglet also has a pleasant centre based around a large open paved area with the church and town hall on the square that has managed to retain its own identity despite the close proximity of both Bayonne and Biarritz (although Anglet also has a substantial amount of recent development around the centre).